xigxog/kubefox/docs/getting_started/index.md

-There's the [Quickstart](./tutorials/quickstart.md), which walks you through the process of getting KubeFox running in either kind or Azure, and gives you and introduction to some of it's powerful features.
+There's the [Quickstart](./tutorials/quickstart.md), which walks you through the process of getting KubeFox running in either kind or Azure, and gives you and introduction to some of its powerful features.

 ### [Hasura](./tutorials/hasura.md)